paritytech/polkadot/roadmap/implementers-guide/src/protocol-approval.md

 - **Approval checks** listens to the assignments subsystem for outgoing assignment notices that we shall check specific candidates.
 It then performs these checks by first invoking the reconstruction subsystem to obtain the candidate, second invoking the candidate validity utility subsystem upon the candidate, and finally sending out an approval vote, or perhaps initiating a dispute.

 These both run first as off-chain consensus protocols using messages gossiped among all validators, and second as an on-chain record of this off-chain protocols' progress after the fact.
-We need the on-chain protocol to provide rewards for the on-chain protocol, and doing an on-chain protocol simplify interaction with GRANDPA.
+We need the on-chain protocol to provide rewards for the off-chain protocol.

 Approval requires two gossiped message types, assignment notices created by its assignments subsystem, and approval votes sent by our approval checks subsystem when authorized by the candidate validity utility subsystem.